LingboTang/LearningFiles/batch_parallel_py/README.md

     * `vector_move(point, dire, dis)`: takes a original data point, moving direction vector, moving distance scalar as parameters and returns a new data point.

-    * `rotating_around_strand_axis(strand_op, static_axis, theta, out_coords, in_coords)`: takes strand options, rotating axis (Now I set it to the central axis between two strands), rotating theta, output coordinates and input coordinates as parameters and returns a new output coordinates.
+    * `rotating_around_strand_axis(strand_op, static_axis, theta, out_coords)`: takes strand options, rotating axis (a list of central rotating axis for each fold), rotating theta, and initialized output coordinates as parameters and returns a new output coordinates.

-    * `ceiling_to_three_digs(line, new_data)`: Finalize all data lines, and ceiling the coordinates to 3 decimal places
+    * `ceiling_to_three_digs(line, new_data, num_strands)`: Finalize all data lines, and ceiling the coordinates to 3 decimal places

     * `output_files_in_format(outlines,outfile)`: Align and adjust data lines returned from `ceiling_to_three_digs(line, new_data)` in *.pdb format.